 See if you can spot the circularity in another example:

 “I must be telling the truth, since I’m not lying.”

 How would you know I’m telling the truth?
-Well, according to me in this example, it’s because I say I’m not lying.
-But you would have no more reason to believe that premise (not lying) than you would to believe the conclusion (telling the truth), and vice versa.
+Well, according to me, in this example, it’s because I say I’m not lying.
+But, you have no reason to believe the premise (not lying) any more than believing the conclusion (telling the truth).

 If you spot an argument where the conclusion is synonymous with one of the premises, and no evidence has been given to show that the premise is correct/true, you’ve got a circular argument.
 At that point you can quickly scan the answers for one that describes the author presuming to be true the thing he/she is attempting to prove.